 More or less, friendly URLs are the key to your site and therefore needs to be brief and explanatory.

 According to the 2014 RadiumOne study, we learned that social sharing has an indirect impact on SEO, especially when shorter URLs are used.

 So, a web page URL should guide the user/customer.
 They should see the URL and know exactly what the page is all about.

 When it comes to eCommerce website design, content plays an all-important role.
 Most people spend way too much time tweaking their website header, sidebar, footer, and all those fancy elements.

-Inasmuch as these elements of web design are important, the most essential of them all is the content.
+Though these elements of web design are important, the most essential part of them all is the content.
 In this case, your product content.

 Studies have shown that content has a better way of attracting visitors and converting them into potential leads.

 Product content, just as every other content on your eCommerce website should be original, clear, persuasive, and should contain the primary keyword (preferably long-tail ) that you’re targeting (e.g., men’s designer cuff links online) in the title.